 The climate is warm and humid, with mean temperatures from 23 to 30 °C (73 to 86 °F).
 The average annual temperature at sea level is 28 °C (82 °F).
 There is rain on over 300 days each year, with the highest rainfall amounts occurring in October and the least in February.

-Common bottlenose dolphin (Tursiops truncatus) and oceanic dolphins of the genus Stenella are present year round.
-Occasional visitors include sperm whale (Physeter macrocephalus), killer whale (Orcinus orca) and Risso's dolphin (Grampus griseus).
+Common bottlenose dolphins (Tursiops truncatus) and oceanic dolphins of the genus Stenella are present year-round.
+Occasional visitors include sperm whales (Physeter macrocephalus), killer whales (Orcinus orca), and Risso's dolphin (Grampus griseus).
 Humpback whales (Megaptera novaeangliae) visit from June to November.
 They use Utría Cove to give birth from August to October.

-Trees in Utría National Natural Park include timber species as cohíba, the symbol of the Chocó Department, níspero, comino, abarco, ceiba, carbonero, guayacán, caracolí (used for building coastal boats) and oquendo (used by the black and indigenous communities for making crafts).
+Trees in Utría National Natural Park include timber species such as cohíba, the symbol of the Chocó Department, níspero, comino, abarco, ceiba, carbonero, guayacán, caracolí (used for building coastal boats), and oquendo (used by the black and indigenous communities for making crafts).

 There are also palms such as chontaduro and mil pesos that are important sources of food for the local populations, and iraca which is used to make crafts.
 There are various medicinal plants, and seven of the ten species of mangroves are found on the Colombian Pacific coast.